Last Updated on February 22, 2023 by Janine

 I’ve also become a big fan of fanny packs over the past couple of years because they keep everything close to your body and easy for you to access but hard for pickpockets.

 - Water Bottle – It’s really important to stay hydrated in Mexico City’s dry climate, and carrying a water bottle is a good way to ensure that you do.
 In Mexico, tap water isn’t drinkable, so most people just buy single-use bottles.
 Instead, do the environment a favor and bring your own reusable water bottle!
-This Lifestraw bottle can even filter tap water and make it safe to drink!
+Nalgene or Camelbak bottles are great because they’re light to carry!

 - Packable Sun hat – Remember, the sun is a little extra harsh at Mexico City’s high altitude.
 A foldable sun hat like this one offers extra sun protection to ensure you don’t suffer from exposure to the elements.
 Nobody wants to look like a lobster in their vacation photos!